Frank N. Ikard, Jr., Shareholder

 He is a member of the American College of Trust and Estates Counsel and served for a number of years on its Fiduciary Litigation Committee.
 He is a past member of the Estate and Trust Litigation and Controversy Committee of the Real Property, Trust and Estate Law Section of the American Bar Association.

-He has been listed in Best Lawyers In America, sponsored by Woodward/White publishers, every year that it has been in existence.
-He has been named the “go to lawyer” in the State of Texas in the area of Trust and Estates Law by the Texas Lawyer in 2007.
-He has also been named a Texas Super Lawyer, sponsored by Thomson Reuters, as printed in Texas Monthly magazine, as well as an Austin Super Lawyer by Austin Monthly and a member of the Nation’s Top One Percent (by the National Association of Distinguished Counsel.)
+He was selected to Best Lawyers In America, sponsored by Woodward/White publishers, from 1982-2014.
+He was selected the “Go-to Lawyer” in the State of Texas in the area of Trust and Estates Law by the Texas Lawyer in 2007.
+He has also been selected as a Texas Super Lawyer, sponsored by Thomson Reuters, as printed in Texas Monthly magazine, in 2003, and 2005-2017, as well as an Austin Super Lawyer by Austin Monthly in 2002, and a member of the Nation’s Top One Percent (by the National Association of Distinguished Counsel) in 2016.

 Mr. Ikard has written and spoken extensively in the areas of Probate and Trust Law and Fiduciary Litigation and has been the author of numerous sections of the Texas Trust Code.